Trustworthy-AI-UU-NKI/Cross-Modal-Segmentation/baselines/README.md

 # Baselines

+This folder contains the implementation for all the baselines; No Adaptation UNet, Full Supervision UNet, vMFnet, DRIT++ with UNet and with ResUNet and DDFSeg.

+# Code structure
-This folder contains the code for all the baselines, except for the vMFNet.
-That can be found in the src folder.
+- The `data` folder contains the code for preprocessing the data, visualization and the actual preprocessed data.
+- The `baselines` folder contains the code for the baselines; No Adaptation UNet, Full Supervision UNet, vMFnet, DRIT++ with UNet and with ResUNet and DDFSeg.
+- The `src` folder contains the code for our proposed method.
+- The `data` folder contains the links to out preprocessed data, some notebooks to explore the data and our preprocessing steps.

+## UNet-NA

-# UNet-NA and UNet-FS
+## UNet-FS

 TO Train, run